AIB0I/MyGPT/README.md

 # MyGPT

 MyGPT aims to be a personal assistant designed to learn from user interactions, building a personalized knowledge graph to enhance future conversations.
-It also generates valuable data for fine-tuning the language models for pesonalization.
+It also generates valuable data for fine-tuning language models for personalization.

 ## Main Concepts